Adarsh-K/Collaborative-Filtering--Connecting-Elderly/README.md

 ### Used Recommender System based on "Collaborative Filtering" to recommend movies to User.
 Use those predictions to match people with similar movie taste all with a novel GUI.
 The code is in Matlab and Python.

+#### This is an APP specially for elderly people.
+It's meant to overcome their loneliness by getting in touch with other elderlies living nearby with similar movie taste.
+And allows them to invite other elderlies around to watch a movie which all of them would like.

 **Note:** All the files are well documented and commented wherever I felt necessary

 Run the file named gui.py which does the following: